-- 1. Enter: ACCESS CODE + 2.
+- Enter: ACCESS CODE + 2.
 Listen for "ALARM SYSTEM IS ON LEVEL TWO." - 2.
-Enter: 4 and listen for "NO DELAY." - 3.
-Trip either sensor 04 or 05.
-The panel should immediately go into alarm.
-The Control Panel LEDs should be scrolling to indicate there is an alarm in memory. - 4.
+Enter: 4 and listen for "NO DELAY." - Trip either sensor 04 or 05.
+The panel should immediately go into alarm. - 4.
 Enter: ACCESS CODE + 1.
-Sirens should stop immediately and lights should turn OFF after about 20 seconds. - 5.
-The control panel will announce "SENSOR ZERO FOUR INTRUSION, ALARM MEMORY."
+Sirens should stop immediately.
+The Control Panel will announce the sensor number and type that was tripped, then emit 1 long beep and announce that the system is off.
+For example: "SENSOR ZERO FOUR INTRUSION, ALARM MEMORY."
 Listen for 1 long beep and "ALARM SYSTEM IS OFF."